-The Housing Rehabilitation program provides low and moderate income homeowners the means to repair and upgrade their homes through a low- to no-interest loan program.
+The Housing Rehabilitation program provides low and moderate income homeowners the means to repair and maintain their homes with loans and interest rates from 0%-3%, maximum.
 Housing Resources makes the loans, secured by a promissory note and deed of trust.
 All loans must be paid in full when the property is sold, given away, or inherited.

 Housing Resources Rehabilitation specialists secure bids for the projects, help clients choose qualified contractors, help with all inspections, and provide assistance with the necessary paperwork.

 Eligible home improvement activities include, but are not limited to:

 - Repair and/or replace plumbing, electrical systems, and mechanical systems